mitchrosaaen/ENGL235/lessons/stat.md

 ## Lesson Abstact

 The Student Technology Assistance Team is a group of Pierce College team members that are available to provide help with anything ranging from Wifi, Canvas, Email, and more.
-This is accomplished through a live messaging system with knowledgable personnel such as professors, counselors, adbisors, and student volunteers.
+This is accomplished through a live messaging system with knowledgable personnel such as professors, counselors, advisors, and student volunteers.
 This feature can be found within the student services section within Canvas.

 ## Lesson Objectives/Outcomes